 Rob Gramlich founded Grid Strategies LLC in February 2017 to support the integration and delivery of clean energy.
 Rob oversaw transmission policy for the American Wind Energy Association from 2005 through 2016 as Senior Vice President for Government and Public Affairs, Interim CEO, and Policy Director.
 He was Economic Advisor to FERC Chairman Pat Wood III from 2001 to 2005, Senior Economist at PJM Interconnection in 1999 and 2000, Senior Associate at PG&E National Energy Group in 2000-2001, and an analyst at the FERC Office of Economic Policy, ICF Resources, the World Resources Institute, and the Lawrence Berkeley National Laboratory in the 1990s.
 Rob was selected by The Hill magazine as a Top Lobbyist each year from 2011 through 2016.
 Rob has a Master of Public Policy (MPP) degree from UC Berkeley and a BA with Honors in Economics from Colby College.

 Jenny Heeter | National Renewable Energy Laboratory (NREL)

-Jenny Heeter is a senior renewable energy analyst at the National Renewable Energy Laboratory (NREL) in Golden, Colorado.
-She focuses her research on corporate investments in renewable energy, the green power market, renewable energy certificate markets, renewable portfolio standards, net metering policies and utility regulatory issues.
-Most recently, she assessed the potential for information and communications technology company investments in renewable energy.
-She holds an M.P.A. in environmental policy from Indiana University-Bloomington’s School of Public and Environmental Affairs.
+Jenny Heeter is a senior energy analyst at the National Renewable Energy Laboratory (NREL) in Golden, Colorado.
+She researches the mid-scale solar market, corporate purchases of renewable energy, and renewable portfolio standards.
+She holds an M.P.A. in environmental policy from Indiana University’s School of Public and Environmental Affairs.

 Chris Kent | EPA